nimiq/developer-center/learn/validator-score.md

 * Using 10% is only a heavy approximation.
 The value of $0.9 could represent 10% downtime, but also 20% or 5%, depending on when the downtime occurred.
 We say 10% to help the reader understand the scale of the score.
 </small>

-### Liveliness
+### Availability

-The Liveness factor measures how often a validator is online and selected to produce blocks.
+The availability factor measures how often a validator is online and selected to produce blocks.
 We want validators to be active because it ensures the network runs smoothly and securely.
 Validators that are frequently online and producing blocks receive a higher score, promoting consistent participation and reliability.

-#### Why Liveness
+#### Why availability

-If a validator is not active and producing blocks, it could still have a high Size and Reliability score.
+If a validator is not active and producing blocks, it could still have a high dominance and Reliability score.
 This would be misleading because they are not contributing to the operation of the network.
-The Liveness factor ensures that only active validators that are actually selected to produce blocks receive a higher score.
+The availability factor ensures that only active validators that are actually selected to produce blocks receive a higher score.
 We want to penalise validators that are not selected to produce blocks because they are inactive, jailed, offline, etc.

-We use the term _liveness_ instead of _uptime_ because _uptime_ implies precise measurement, as in server contexts where you can measure online time.
+We use the term _availability_ instead of _uptime_ because _uptime_ implies precise measurement, as in server contexts where you can measure online time.
 In our case, we can't measure how long a validator has been online.
 We can only see when validators are active and producing blocks.
 There's no way of telling when they're active but not producing blocks, or when they're offline.

 To be clear, a validator can be active and offline at the same time.
 It could be offline and not producing blocks because it's offline, or it could be active but not producing blocks because it hasn't been selected in a certain period.
-This is why we use _liveness_ to show how often a validator is selected to produce blocks.
+This is why we use _availability_ to show how often a validator is selected to produce blocks.

-#### How to calculate Liveness
+#### How to calculate availability

-The score is a moving average of the liveness score for each epoch.
-First, we calculate the liveness ($l_i$) for each epoch.
+The score is a moving average of the availability score for each epoch.
+First, we calculate the availability ($l_i$) for each epoch.

 <Callout type="info" no-title>